CodeGlassDotIO/Docs/_docs/Legal/EULA/ExperimentalSubscriptionAgreement.md

 14.2.
 Customer must immediately report any concerns of non-compliance regarding Sanctions to support@codeglass.io, and cooperate with TySoft in its efforts to verify and ensure compliance with Sanctions.

 # 15. GENERAL
-15.1. <b>Entire Agreement.</b> The following documents are part of (‘incorporated into’) this Agreement: the CodeGlass Privacy Policy, available at [https://codeglassdotio.github.io/Docs/docs/Legal/Privacy](../Privacy.md) and the CodeGlass Terms and Conditions of Purchase, available at [https://codeglassdotio.github.io/Docs/docs/Legal/TermsAndConditionsOfPurchase](../TermsAndConditionsOfPurchase.md).
+15.1.
+Entire Agreement.
+The following documents are part of (‘incorporated into’) this Agreement: the CodeGlass Privacy Policy, available at [https://codeglassdotio.github.io/Docs/docs/Legal/Privacy](../Privacy.md) and the CodeGlass Terms and Conditions of Purchase, available at [https://codeglassdotio.github.io/Docs/docs/Legal/TermsAndConditionsOfPurchase](../TermsAndConditionsOfPurchase.md).
 Together, these documents form the entire agreement and replace any previous agreement between you and us in relation to its subject matter.
 Except as expressly mentioned, this Agreement does not apply or give rights to anyone else (‘no third-party beneficiaries’).
 No purchase order, Customer terms, or other document that purports to modify or supplement this Agreement will vary the terms of this Agreement unless signed by Customer and TySoft.

 15.2.
 Removed.

-15.3. <b>Reservation of Rights.</b> TySoft reserves the right at any time to cease its support of the Product and to alter prices, features, specifications, capabilities, functions, terms of use, release dates, general availability, and other characteristics of the Product.
+15.3.
+Reservation of Rights.
+TySoft reserves the right at any time to cease its support of the Product and to alter prices, features, specifications, capabilities, functions, terms of use, release dates, general availability, and other characteristics of the Product.
 Nothing in this Agreement limits any rights a consumer may have under applicable consumer protection laws.

-15.4. <b>Changes to this Agreement.</b> The Agreement can be updated from time to time, to reflect changes in the Product and how it is offered to you.
+15.4.
+Changes to this Agreement.
+The Agreement can be updated from time to time, to reflect changes in the Product and how it is offered to you.

 (A) If this happens, we will update the terms on the CodeGlass website and let you know either: